danguetta/danguetta.github.io/_pages/xlkitlearn.md

         ```curl -sSL https://danguetta.github.io/files/xlkitlearn/installer.sh | sudo bash```

-     and then press enter.
+     and then press enter (note: even on newer mac OS systems using a different default shell, you must use bash - if you don't understand what this bracket means, ignore it).
 You will be asked for your password, which you should enter:

         <img src="/files/images/xlkitlearn/console_password.png" width="45%">